lindaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 ### How to Unstake

-After staking TRX, you can initiate an unstake operation at any time using the `unfreezebalancev2` API.
+After staking LIND, you can initiate an unstake operation at any time using the `unfreezebalancev2` API.
 However, this process has a time delay and follows specific rules.

-After staking TRX, you can initiate an unstake operation at any time using the `unfreezebalancev2` API.
-After initiating an unstake, your TRX enters a 14-day pending period.
-This pending period is TRON network parameter [#70](https://tronscan.io/#/sr/committee) and can be changed in the future through network governance.
+After staking LIND, you can initiate an unstake operation at any time using the `unfreezebalancev2` API.
+After initiating an unstake, your LIND enters a 14-day pending period.
+This pending period is LINDA network parameter [#70](https://lindascan.io/#/sr/committee) and can be changed in the future through network governance.
 After the 14-day period has ended, you can withdraw the funds to your account balance using the `withdrawexpireunfreeze` API.

 !!!
 Important Notes

-    * **Delegated Resources Cannot Be Unstaked:** You cannot unstake TRX corresponding to resources that are currently delegated.
-You must first reclaim the resources using `undelegateresource` before you can unstake that portion of TRX.
+    * **Delegated Resources Cannot Be Unstaked:** You cannot unstake LIND corresponding to resources that are currently delegated.
+You must first reclaim the resources using `undelegateresource` before you can unstake that portion of LIND.
-    * **Resource Reclamation:** Unstaking will cause the resources (Energy or Bandwidth) and TRON Power (TP) corresponding to the staked TRX to be synchronously reclaimed by the system.
-As a result, you will lose the respective Energy or Bandwidth and an equivalent amount of TP.
+    * **Resource Reclamation:** Unstaking will cause the resources (Energy or Bandwidth) and LINDA Power (LP) corresponding to the staked LIND to be synchronously reclaimed by the system.
+As a result, you will lose the respective Energy or Bandwidth and an equivalent amount of LP.
     * **Concurrent Operation Limit:** You can have a maximum of 32 unstake operations in the 14-day pending period at any one time.
 Use the `getavailableunfreezecount` endpoint to check your remaining unstake capacity.

-**Automatic Effects of Unstaking**: Calling `unfreezebalancev2` not only initiates a new unstaking process, but it also automatically withdraws any TRX that has already completed its 14-day pending period.
+**Automatic Effects of Unstaking**: Calling `unfreezebalancev2` not only initiates a new unstaking process, but it also automatically withdraws any LIND that has already completed its 14-day pending period.

-**How to Verify Withdrawn Amount**: To find out exactly how much unstaked TRX was automatically withdrawn during a specific unstaking operation, you can query the details of that unstake transaction using the `gettransactioninfobyid` API and look for the field `withdraw_expire_amount`, which shows the amount of matured unstaked TRX that was automatically withdrawn in this transaction.
+**How to Verify Withdrawn Amount**: To find out exactly how much unstaked LIND was automatically withdrawn during a specific unstaking operation, you can query the details of that unstake transaction using the `gettransactioninfobyid` API and look for the field `withdraw_expire_amount`, which shows the amount of matured unstaked LIND that was automatically withdrawn in this transaction.

-#### Reclaiming TRON Power
+#### Reclaiming LINDA Power

-Under Stake 2.0, unstaking TRX simultaneously reclaims an equivalent amount of TRON Power (TP).
-If the amount of TP to be reclaimed exceeds your account's idle (unvoted) TP, the system will proportionally revoke your cast votes.
+Under Stake 2.0, unstaking LIND simultaneously reclaims an equivalent amount of LINDA Power (LP).
+If the amount of LP to be reclaimed exceeds your account's idle (unvoted) LP, the system will proportionally revoke your cast votes.

-_**TP Reclamation Priority**_: When the system reclaims TP, it follows the following two-step process:
+_**LP Reclamation Priority**_: When the system reclaims LP, it follows the following two-step process:

-1.  **Reclaim Idle TP First:** The system first reclaims all of your account's TP that is not currently being used for voting.
+1.  **Reclaim Idle LP First:** The system first reclaims all of your account's LP that is not currently being used for voting.
-2.  **Cancel Votes as Needed:** If the idle TP is insufficient to meet the reclamation demand, the system will begin to revoke your cast votes to reclaim the remaining required TP.
+2.  **Cancel Votes as Needed:** If the idle LP is insufficient to meet the reclamation demand, the system will begin to revoke your cast votes to reclaim the remaining required LP.

 _**Rules for Calculating Vote Revocation**_